gatsbyjs/gatsby/docs/blog/2018-10-09-uptick-docs-contributions-hacktoberfest/index.md

 title: Uptick in docs contributions for Gatsby Hacktoberfest
 date: 2018-10-09
 author: Shannon Soper
-tags: ["documentation"]
+tags: ["documentation", "hacktoberfest"]
 ---

 ## Hacktoberfest docs explosion!

-Since October 1st--the start of Hacktoberfest--the Gatsby OSS community has seen a huge uptick in docs contributions.
+Since October 1st -- the start of Hacktoberfest -- the Gatsby OSS community has seen a huge uptick in docs contributions.
 In the first 5 days of October we [merged 28 PR's with the `documentation` label](https://github.com/gatsbyjs/gatsby/pulls?utf8=%E2%9C%93&q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed+label%3A%22type%3A+documentation%22+language%3Aswift+closed%3A%3E2018-10-01) (and by the time you click on that link, it will likely be more than 28, especially if PR’s are labelled correctly!).

 A big thanks to every contributor who jumped in to help Gatsby docs keep becoming more polished, comprehensive, and clear.
 In fact, many of the PR’s fixed problems we hadn’t even created issues for yet!
 And we’re increasing the number of `hacktoberfest` + `documentation` labelled issues to account for the surge of helpful contributions.
-A special thanks to @amberley, @jlengstorf, @dustin, and @pieh for their hard work giving feedback and merging PR’s!
+A special thanks to [@amberleyromo](https://github.com/amberleyromo), [@jlengstorf](https://github.com/jlengstorf), [@DSchau](https://github.com/DSchau), and [@pieh](https://github.com/pieh) for their hard work giving feedback and merging PR’s!

-- See how to participate in [Gatsby Hacktoberfest](https://github.com/gatsbyjs/gatsby/issues/7928)
+Read more on how to participate in Gatsby Hacktoberfest in our [Hacktoberfest kickoff post](/blog/2018-10-09-hacktoberfest-kickoff/)

 ## With great contributions comes great responsibility